Religion (REL)

 REL 5365.
 Philosophical Issues in Judaism, Christianity, and Islam.

-A comparative perspective on philosophical issues that arise in Judaism, Christianity, and Islam, including the nature of God, reason and revelation, and religious ethics.
-Readings will draw on both classical and contemporary sources, in dialogue with the secondary literature and methological issues in religious studies.
+This course provides an advanced comparative perspective on philosophical issues that arise in Judaism, Christianity, and Islam, including the nature of God, reason and revelation, and religious ethics.
+Readings are drawn from both classical and contemporary sources, in dialogue with the secondary literature and methodological issues in religious studies.
+The course emphasizes interpretation, comparison, and critical analysis of philosophical arguments.
+By engaging multiple traditions, students are shown how philosophical questions are addressed within different religious frameworks.
 Prerequisite: PHIL 4300 or PHIL 5300 either with a grade of "C" or better.

 Grade Mode: Standard Letter